Nominal Gross Domestic Product

 The Fisher Formula

-Recently, The U.S. government has used a different way to calculate real GDP.
+For several years now, the U.S. government has used a different way to calculate real GDP.
 Instead of using a certain base year for calculation of real GDP of all years, a so-called “Fisher formula” that incorporates price and quantity weights from two adjacent years or quarters, is used.
 These annual or quarterly changes are “chained” (multiplied) together to form time series of quantity and price indexes.
 For more information, click here for Bureau of Economic Analysis GDP calculations and explanations: (http://www.bea.gov).
 For our purposes, the idea or concept of the difference between nominal and real GDP is the same whether you use base years or chained weights.

 As of 2012, the United States government also added research and development and artistic works to the GDP.
 This has resulted in higher numbers for GDP for this year.
 All previous years were also adjusted to reflect this change (see table below).